RJPearson94/terraform-provider-twilio/docs/data-sources/proxy_short_codes.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The SID of a Twilio proxy service.
-Changing this forces a new resource to be created
-- `sid` - (Optional) The SID of a Twilio short code to associate with the proxy.
-Changing this forces a new resource to be created
+- `service_sid` - (Mandatory) The SID of the service the short codes are associated with
-- `is_reserved` - (Optional) Whether the short code is reserved

 ## Attributes Reference

 The following attributes are exported:

-- `id` - The ID of the proxy short code resource (Same as the SID)
+- `id` - The ID of the resource (Same as the service SID)
-- `sid` - The SID of a Twilio short code to associate with the proxy (Same as the ID)
+- `service_sid` - The SID of the proxy service the short codes are associated with
-- `account_sid` - The account SID of the short code resource is deployed into
+- `account_sid` - The account SID associated with the short code
+- `short_codes` - A list of `short_code` blocks as documented below

+---

+A `short_code` block supports the following:

-- `service_sid` - The SID of a Twilio proxy service
+- `sid` - The SID of the Twilio short code to associated with the proxy service
 - `is_reserved` - Whether the short code is reserved
 - `short_code` - The short code associated with the SID
 - `iso_country` - The ISO country associated with the SID